Nicholas Gage: Early life

-Nicholas Gage (original name, Nikos Gatzoyiannis) was born in 1939 in Lia, a village in northwestern Greece.
+Nicholas Gage (original name, Nikos Gatzoyiannis) was born in 1939 in Lia, a village in Thesprotia, northwestern Greece.
 Gage spent his early years with his mother, Eleni, and four older sisters.
 His father, Christos, had left to find work in the United States.
 After World War II, Eleni and her children found themselves caught in the Greek Civil War between the communists and the Royalists.
 In 1947, Communist fighters gained control of Lia.
 When the communists began to retreat in the spring of 1948, they took some children with them.
 Fearing that her children would be sent to communist countries, Eleni made arrangements for her family to flee.
 Gage and three of his sisters escaped, but his mother and one of his sisters were left behind.
 The Communists arrested Eleni, who was put on trial and executed.
 Eventually, Gage and his sisters joined their father in the United States.